Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 If your endoscope is not device 0: `rosparam set cv_camera/device_id <n>`.
 To check the feed: `rosrun image_view image_view image:=/cv_camera/image_raw`.

 `rqt_graph` will show the four nodes and the topics between them.

+To shut down: press the e-stop, `k` to return to the selection menu, then `ctrl-c` in each terminal.

 ## Modes